fer-nando-machado/dk-redux/README.md

 # dk-redux

-A reduxed and remixed version of Donkey Kong - the original arcade game from 1981 - built using React, Redux Toolkit and SCSS.
+A reduxed-remixed-remake of Donkey Kong, the original arcade game from 1981, built with React, Redux Toolkit and SCSS.

 ## Commands